RaufHood/ML-Notes/Readme.md

 ### Model validation

 ### Model Evaluation/selection
-Once model selected you can combine the training + validation set and train it once more.
+Once a model is selected you can combine the training + validation set and train it once more.

 ### Test the model